Myrtle Beach area hospitals see increase in flu cases

 “Really what worries me is what I’m calling the double whammy,” Richardson said.
 “Patients who may come down with influenza and COVID.”

-“If you’re looking at one thing that could best help you, it is being fully vaccinated with the initial vaccinations series and when you’re eligible, that booster,” DHEC Director of Public Health Dr. Brannon Traxler said.
+“If you’re looking at one thing that could best help you, it is being fully vaccinated with the initial vaccinations series and when you’re eligible, that booster,” DHEC director of public health, Brannon Traxler, said.

 Because COVID-19 symptoms and flu symptoms are so similar, Richardson said the only real way to know the difference is to get tested.